 Equity Release Horror Story 4: Elderly Woman from Nottinghamshire Loses Home to Equity Release

-The story of Lesley Coombe and her mother, which appeared in the Telegraph, reveals the impact that equity release may have on inheritance.
+Can equity release affect inheritance?
+The equity release horror story of Lesley Coombe and her mother, which appeared in the Telegraph, reveals the very damaging effect that equity release may have on what your family may receive once you’re gone.

-Lesley’s mother released £40,000 of equity from her property in 2006.
+Lesley’s mother applied for equity release to the tune of £40,000 from her property in 2006.
 This enabled her to pay off the remaining mortgage on her property.
 However, at the time of writing, interest rates of 7% had resulted in the debt growing to £102,000.

-The property itself is through to be worth £115,000, which means that Lesley’s mother owes over 88% of her property’s value to the Prudential.
+The property itself is thought to be worth £115,000, which means that Lesley’s mother owes over 88% of her property’s value to the Prudential.

 The lender will take over the property in its entirety when Lesley’s mother dies.
 As a result of this, her children will not inherit any of its value.